Saihan786/SiteBuilder/READMEs/README_BLOCKBUILDER.txt

 Blockbuilder (BB) explanation:
     - To my understanding, the features are:
-        - (CORE) (Start) As a dev, I can access a list of all housetype objects in the view function for the template of this page
+        - (DONE) (CORE) (Start) As a dev, I can access a list of all housetype objects in the view function for the template of this page

         - (CORE) (Start) As a dev, I can build "blocks" in the backend (group of housetypes, which can be converted to a DWG/DXF file)
-            - Blocks are built using housetypes from HTL (at least one housetype for a block)
+            - (DONE) Blocks are built using housetypes from HTL (at least one housetype for a block)
+                - (SCOPE) (CAN DO LATER) Figure out what properties are needed to make a DXF file.
+            - (DONE) Start with a list of unit_blocks (one for each ht)

+        - (CORE) (Middle) As a dev, I can merge blocks to combine their hts
+            - Can make a form that has a bunch of checkboxes (each for a block), and submitting sends a POST request
+            - The if statement with the POST request would then do the logic for the merge and update everything accordingly

+        - (CORE) (Middle) As a dev, I can generate a DXF file from a block.

-        - (CORE) (Middle) As a user, I can see blocks on the page:
+        - (CORE) (Last) As a user, I can see blocks on the page:
             - For example, a block can be a bunch of houses like:
                 (Avonsford-End-terraced-Private + Owlton-Mid-terraced-Private + Avonsford-End-terraced-Private)
             - Each block is a bunch of housetypes
-            - Blocks ARE NOT the DXF files themselves, but can be converted to DXF files

-        - (CORE) (Last) As a dev, I can generate a DXF file from a block.

         - (ESSENTIAL) As a dev, I can send a list of all DXF files to the HousePlot API.